aptivate/djangocms_mount/README.md

 includes HTML <head> and <body> tags, etc, you probably want to use a different template including just the HTML that you want to place into the CMS page in the placeholder slot.

+DjangoCMS caches plugin output by default, in version 3.0 you can disable this with the `cache` attribute on the plugin class.
+You might want to do this if your plugin returns dynamic content.
+Note that when `DEBUG=True` the plugin cache is disabled so you might not see any problems until you try it in production.

 ### Passing parameters to the view